uf-mil/mil/ROS-Conventions.md

 These exceptions should set off an appropriate system alarm, so that each node isn't bogged down with exception handling logic.

 [ROS Exception Docs](http://docs.ros.org/api/rospy/html/rospy.exceptions-module.html)

+# Use of ros msgs and srvs
+I leave here an excerpt from the "Overview" section of the std_msgs package:
+> std_msgs contains wrappers for ROS primitive types, which are documented in the msg specification.
+It also contains the Empty type, which is useful for sending an empty signal.
+However, these types do not convey semantic meaning about their contents: every message simply has a field called "data".
+Therefore, while the messages in this package can be useful for quick prototyping, they are NOT intended for "long-term" usage.
+For ease of documentation and collaboration, we recommend that existing messages be used, or new messages created, that provide meaningful field name(s).

+> Note that this package also contains the "MultiArray" types, which can be useful for storing sensor data.
+However, the same caveat applies: it's usually "better" (in the sense of making the code easier to understand, etc.) when developers use or create non-generic message types (see [discussion in this thread](https://github.com/ros/std_msgs/issues/8) for more detail).

+You should make sure that any msgs or srvs in code being pull requested into a repo are not generic and have field names that make it clear what they are being used for.
+For example, no `data` fields.